baeda-polito/3DEM/README.md

   <p align="center">
   </p>

-- Load your own model
+## Load your own model

-In order to use different buildings, the following steps must be followed:
+In order to load different buildings, the next steps must be followed:
  - Train a neural network with pytorch and load the models in the folder ```Building_models```.
  - Modify the file ```buildings_dynamics_state_space.json``` with the state needed for the neural network training
  - Modify the ```building_attributes.json``` with the new neural network attributes